gnicol/GitSwarm/perforce_swarm/doc-ee/integration/bitbucket.md

 1. Save the configuration file.

-1. Reconfigure GitSwarm EE (`gitlab-ctl reconfigure`).
+1. Reconfigure GitSwarm EE (`gitswarm-ctl reconfigure`).

 1. Restart GitSwarm EE for the changes to take effect.

 On the sign in page there should now be a Bitbucket icon below the regular sign in form.
 Click the icon to begin the authentication process.
-Bitbucket will ask the user to sign in and authorize the GitSwarm EE application.
-If everything goes well the user will be returned to GitSwarm EE and will be signed in.
+Bitbucket asks the user to sign in and authorize the GitSwarm EE application.
+If everything goes well the user is returned to GitSwarm EE and is signed in.

 ## Bitbucket project import